 Prior to joining Riker Danzig in 2008, Stephanie worked as a litigation associate in the New York office of Gibson, Dunn & Crutcher LLP and as a summer intern for the Honorable Robert D. Sack of the United States Court of Appeals for the Second Circuit.
 Stephanie earned her law degree in 2003 from Vanderbilt University Law School, where she served as a managing editor on the Vanderbilt Law Review's editorial board, a teaching assistant for the legal writing program, an intern at the United States Attorney's Office for the Middle District of Tennessee, and a research assistant for a leading scholar in mass torts and complex litigation.
 She was selected as Vanderbilt's first recipient of the National Association of Women Lawyers' Outstanding Law Student Award in recognition of her contributions to the advancement of women in society and promotion of women's issues in the legal profession.

-In addition to her legal work, Stephanie is actively involved in the Washington and Lee University Alumni Association, serving as President of the Association’s Northern New Jersey Chapter from July 2011 through June 2013.
+In addition to her legal work, she is actively involved in the Washington and Lee University Alumni Association.
+She is currently serving as President of the Alumni Association.
+She previously served as President of its Northern New Jersey Chapter from 2011 to 2013.